-It started as a nusance and has now has progressed.
+It started as a nuisance and has now has progressed.
 Shoulder pain radiating down arm to fingers is now constant.
-Rest and NSAID’s are not effective.
+Rest and NSAIDs are not effective.
 What is Cervical Radiculopathy?
 What is the basic anatomy of the neck?
-What causes Cervical Radiculopathy?
+What causes cervical radiculopathy?
 What are the symptoms of Cervical Radiculopathy?
 How is Cervical Radiculopathy diagnosed?
 What are the treatment options?
 What are the regenerative treatment options?
 Meet GB.
 Let’s dig in.

 What Is Cervical Radiculopathy?
 (AKA Pinched Nerve)

 Cervical Radiculopathy is a clinical condition in which a nerve or nerves in your neck become irritated or compressed.
 It is also known as ” a pinched nerve”.
 The causes are discussed below.
 It can affect individuals of any age with peak prominence between ages 40-50 years of age (1).

 Basic Anatomy of the Neck (Bones, Discs & Nerves)